 On Gear and Info

 If you decide to buy binoculars, it’s best to choose 8x or 10x magnification, and consider paying more for optical and build quality.
-The Birds of Hong Kong and South China by Clive Viney, Karen Phillipps and Lam Chiu Ying is the key field guide; though other guides include A photographic guide to birds of Hong Kong, and A Naturalist’s Guide to the Birds of Hong Kong by Ray Tipper.
+The Birds of Hong Kong and South China by Clive Viney, Karen Phillipps and Lam Chiu Ying is the key field guide [a new edition was published by Hong Kong Bird Watching Society in 2022]; though other guides include A photographic guide to birds of Hong Kong, and A Naturalist’s Guide to the Birds of Hong Kong by Ray Tipper.